 A microgrid is a discrete energy system consisting of distributed energy sources (including demand management, storage, and generation) and loads capable of operating in parallel with, or independently from, the main power grid.
 The primary purpose is to ensure local, reliable, and affordable energy security for urban and rural communities, while also providing solutions for commercial, industrial, and federal government consumers.
 Benefits that extend to utilities and the community at large include lowering greenhouse gas (GHG) emissions and lowering stress on the transmission and distribution system and reducing energy costs.

 Microgrids are modern, small-scale versions of the centralized electricity system.
 They achieve specific local goals, such as reliability, carbon emission reduction, diversification of energy sources, and cost reduction, established by the community being served.

 Microgrids focus on resilient power supplies at a wide range of types of businesses, communities and other environments as well as to allow the increased penetration of renewables.
 This has spurred the creation of new technologies and control mechanisms that allow microgrids to operate in a grid-connected model and also independently for extended periods of time.

 These activities are leading to the development of a new concept referred to as the “dynamic microgrid” – a top-down breakup of the distribution grid into an interconnected set of microgrids.
 Such an architecture would radically change utilities’ business models and how they address storm response as well as deliver their many other mandates.

 Benefits of Microgrid – Value Proposition

 - Reduce fuel consumption

-- Supply close to demand minimize distribution losses
+- Supply close to demand to minimize distribution losses

 - Combined electricity and heat generation

 - Optimally manage on-site energy resources 24/7